bradfordlemley/cra-share/README.md

 ### TLDR;
-This repo demonstrates a proposal for a way to share source between apps.
+This repo demonstrates a proposal for a way to share source between create-react-app apps.

-This requires a new feature in create-react-app.
+This requires a new feature in create-react-app called "srcPaths".

-Fork with this feature: https://github.com/bradfordlemley/create-react-app/tree/feature-srcPaths
+This feature is implemented here: https://github.com/bradfordlemley/create-react-app/tree/feature-srcPaths

 ### Proposal
 There are many reasons for sharing code between different apps, but it is currently difficult to achieve.